 Serval cats are specialist carnivores that occur primarily in wetland habitat with long grasses in the vicinity of rivers and swamps.
 Even though their range is vast across most of Africa, Servals are only found in specific, suitable habitat patches within this broader distribution.
 Their most common habitat in Africa is moist grasslands.

-The IUCN Red List has standardised habitat types globally and the following three types are of major importance for Servals (IUCN 2021):
+The IUCN Red List has standardised habitat types globally and the following three types are of major importance for Servals (IUCN Red List):

 - Grassland - Subtropical/Tropical Seasonally Wet/Flooded